-Now you have more time to spend with your love you can make an effort to rekindle your relationship.
-You can rekindle your relationship by planning a date night, set up a treasure hunt or go the extra mile and even get re-married.
+Now you have more time to spend with your love, you can make an effort to rekindle your relationship.
+You can revive your relationship by planning a date night, set up a treasure hunt, or go the extra mile and even get re-married.

-If you like to organize and make others happy than organizing a surprise party is a fun thing to do in retirement.
+If you like to organize and make others happy, then hosting a surprise party is a fun thing to do in retirement.
 You can wait for a special moment or date that is coming up or just plan a surprise party because you feel like it.

 One of the most popular and fulfilling things to do in retirement is to do volunteer work.
 You can have fun while helping others in need.
 Check out Volunteer.gov for volunteer jobs near you.

 Many retirees decide to start with volunteering because they want to help out in their local community, now that they have more time.
 Volunteering is a great way to help others, and also can help with staying more socially active in retirement.
 You probably meet a lot of new people when you start volunteering.

 If you want to start as a volunteer, but eager to know more about it, I recommend reading my article, Why Do Retirees Volunteer?